Connecticut Cannabis Laws & Dispensary Compliance Guide

 - Other cannabis products: 0.9 cents per milligram total THC

-Adult use cannabis is also subject to state sales tax.
-Municipalities may additionally tax up to 3%.
+Adult use cannabis is also subject to the 6.35% state sales tax, plus a flat 3% municipal cannabis tax.

 Medical